 The Navajo returned to their land along the Arizona-New Mexico border hungry and in rags.
 Though their territory had been reduced to an area much smaller than what they had occupied before the exodus to Bosque Redondo, they were one of the few tribes that were allowed to return to their native lands.
 The U.S. government issued them rations and sheep and within a few years, the Navajo had multiplied the numbers of their livestock.

 When the railroad arrived in 1880, along with it came traders and the Navajo exchanged maize, wool, mutton, hides, livestock, and crafts for food and manufactured goods.
 In 1922, a business council was created to negotiate leases for natural resources found on the reservation—among them oil, natural gas, timber, uranium, and coal.
 This council eventually became the Navajo Nation Council, which now runs the Navajo government.

 Today, the Navajo Nation Reservation, which includes 27,000 square miles of land, is the largest in the United States.
-With more than 250,000 members, the majority still live on Navajo land which stretches across the Colorado Plateau into Arizona, Utah and New Mexico.
-The seat of government is located at the town of Window Rock, Arizona.
+With more than 250,000 members, the majority still live on Navajo land which stretches across the Colorado Plateau into Arizona, Utah, and New Mexico.
+The seat of government is located in the town of Window Rock, Arizona.

 The Navajo Nation has built a modern economy on traditional endeavors such as sheep herding, fiber production, weaving, jewelry making, and art trading.
 Newer industries that employ members include coal and uranium mining, though the uranium market slowed near the end of the 20th century.
 The Navajo Nation’s extensive mineral resources are among the most valuable held by Native American nations within the United States.
 The Navajo government employs hundreds in civil service and administrative jobs.
 Other Navajo members work at retail stores and other businesses within the Nation’s reservation or in nearby towns.